 One half cup carrots, julienne style

-Those of you who know me in the non-cyber world are aware that I suffer from digestive woes.
+Those of you who know me in the non-cyber world are aware that I suffer from compromised digestion.
 This is why you don’t see onions and other ingredients listed.
 Some people might even have trouble with the cabbage as cruciferous vegetables can be difficult to digest.
-Other vegetables, spices, and herbs can easily be substituted to your liking.
+Other vegetables, spices and herbs can easily be substituted to your liking.

 Many evenings, I’ve prepared this simple skillet chicken without the cabbage and carrots, serving a variety of vegetables on the side along with homemade mashed potatoes.
-Just ponder the combination of chicken, butter, thyme, mushrooms, and white wine with some crème fraîche being whisked in at the end.
+Imagine chicken, butter, thyme, mushrooms and white wine with some crème fraîche being whisked in at the end.
 Oh dear, I’m getting hungry, and this recipe isn’t seeming so simple anymore!

 I would love to hear your thoughts on how to make this simple skillet chicken even more delectable.
 What are some other possible variations?
 Like I said, this is a survival recipe—the kind you prepare when coping with a busy schedule.
 In this version, I purposely left out the frills.